Thinking about Steve Jobs

 I began to seriously question the hero myth when I was helping my son do a school report about Charles Darwin.
 He checked out a kids’ history of Darwin, which I also read.
 Kids’ history books, by the way, are great.
 They are short, easy to read, and tell you pretty much all you need to know.
 I realized I didn’t have to read 500 pages about Charles Darwin.

 The thing about Darwin’s story that fascinated me is that his theory of evolution existed far beyond the confines of his own mind.
-In Victorian England there was lots of naturalists exploring the same ideas.
+In Victorian England there were lots of naturalists exploring the same ideas.
 In fact, the thing that finally got Darwin off his butt to publish The Origin of Species was a letter he got from another naturalist, asking him to review a paper the man had written.

 Darwin read the paper and realized hat this guy was coming to the same conclusions that he was.
 If Darwin didn’t publish his book soon, he’d be scooped.